smart-chain-fr/asyncbatch/README.md

 - `concurrency`: The maximum number of concurrent tasks to run.
 Defaults to `4`.
 - `autoStart`: (default: false): Whether the batch processing should start automatically.
-- `rateLimit`: (default: null): Rate-limiting options for controlling task execution

-Here's how to pass options when creating an AsyncBatch instance:
+- `rateLimit`: (default: null): Rate-limiting options controls the rate at which tasks are executed to avoid overloading an external API or service.
+For example, if you're making API calls to an external service like the PolyScan API, it may have rate limits in place to prevent abuse or excessive usage.
+By configuring rate limiting in the options, you can ensure that your batch processing doesn't exceed these limits.

 ```ts
 const options = {